danieleades/minnow/README.md

 ## Licensing

 This project is publicly available under the GNU General Public License v3.0.
-It may optionally be distibruted under the permissive MIT license by commercial arrangement.
+It may optionally be distributed under the permissive MIT license by commercial arrangement.